Flone-dnb/FWorldGenerator/README.md

 </p>

 <br>
-You need to control your probabilities manually, so that the probabilities of different objects add up to 1.0.
+You need to control the probabilities of each layer manually so that the probabilities of one layer add up to 1.0.
+And so you will have a probability of 3.0 in total (for 3 layers).

 # Functions